colmenasio/ALU_INT_web_scraper/README.md

 # Disaster Information Web Scraper
 Python web scraper script for extracting disaster information from news portals.
-This proyect was done as a "alumno interno" task
+The scrip relies on `beautifulsoup` for html parsing and on `openAI` for information extraction This proyect was done as a "alumno interno" task

 THIS VERSION IS INCOMPLETE; ITS MISSING NLP METHODS TO NORMALIZE THE INFORMATION;